 N/A Completed Operation of equipment-explain and demonstrate: Engine (starting, stopping, shifting, using throttle) Boat (lights, battery switch location, fuses/breakers) Trailer (if applicable) N/A Completed Safety: Enable throttle-only mode and demonstrate its ability to disable shifting of the electronic remote control and joystick while engines are running N/A Completed Joystick and Trackpad: Demonstrate that the joystick requires all engines must be running to operate Rotate the joystick to port and starboard to demonstrate pivot capabilities Place the joystick to port to translate the boat while demonstrating the ability to compensate for current and wind by rotating the top of the joystick and inputting slight forward and reverse inputs.
 Repeat going starboard.
-Enable docking mode to demonstrate reduced throttle response for the joystick maneuvers Demonstrate methods to enable and disable auto heading mode Demonstrate methods to enable and disable Skyhook Demonstrate methods to enable and disable autopilot waypoint sequencing N/A Completed Maintenance: Explain hydraulic power steering fluid checks and the fluid required N/A Completed Registration: Complete and submit the warranty registration.
+Enable docking mode to demonstrate reduced throttle response for the joystick maneuvers Demonstrate thruster heading control and mention that it is normal for the thruster to run for five seconds after releasing the joystick.
+Demonstrate the use of the adjust button to disable bow thruster integration (if equipped).
+Demonstrate methods to enable and disable auto heading mode Demonstrate methods to enable and disable Skyhook Demonstrate methods to enable and disable autopilot waypoint sequencing N/A Completed Maintenance: Explain hydraulic power steering fluid checks and the fluid required N/A Completed Registration: Complete and submit the warranty registration.
 Provide the customer with a copy.